GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/portkey_gateway/README.md

 The suite is pure unit tests: no gRPC server, no live Portkey sidecar, no GCP credentials required.
-It covers provider detection, Vertex ADC token minting (patched), capture-server arm/take/disarm mechanics, the request-side and response-side loopback paths, streaming rejection (HTTP 501), and full end-to-end ext_proc phase sequences for all four providers.
+It covers provider detection, Vertex ADC token minting (patched), capture-server parking and release, the full loopback cycle across both ext_proc phases, streaming rejection (HTTP 501), and end-to-end ext_proc phase sequences for all four providers.

 ## File structure